statamic-rad-pack/runway/docs/kb-articles/multisite.md

 ## Localisations

-Sorry, Runway doesn't support creating localisations of records as we've built Runway to be as unopinionated as possible, which introducing this feature would go against.
+Sorry, Runway doesn't support creating localisations of models as we've built Runway to be as unopinionated as possible, which introducing this feature would go against.